 One thing that you NEVER want to do at your wedding is to create a singles table.
 This can be incredibly awkward for your single friends and hurt their feelings at an event that can stir up a lot of feelings to begin with.
 Conversely, you don’t want to seat your single friends at a table of married couples.
 The best way to approach knowing where to sit your single friends is to be mindful of their feelings and to consider where they might have the best time.
 However, this doesn’t mean that you can’t sit your cousin next to your coworker who you think would be perfect together.

 Make It Digitally

 Making your seating chart digitally can be a great way to see all your options.
 Certain websites such as the Wedding Wire, All Seated, and Wedding Mapper offer online tools that can make creating your seating chart easy.
 Use technology to your advantage.

 Use a Physical Chart

 If you are more of a hands-on person, you can create a physical chart.
 Use a large sketch pad or poster board to draw out your venue space and each table.
 Be sure to use pencil as you arrange and rearrange your guests.
 You could also use sticky notes or sticky plastic markers as representations of your guests.

 Creating a seating chart can be a headache, but investing in chair and table rentals can help the entire process!
-Learn more about our wedding retail options on our website!
+Contact us to learn more about our wedding retail options.